ECE3400-Team14/Team-14-Website/docs/Labs/Lab1.md

   }
 ...
 ```
 After this, we coded some random pattern with random delays in between random movements.
-However, when we tested on the floor, this happened.

-[insert robot not moving video] // do i need to include this part? david already described this at line 55. maybe move it here??

-[Power issue solved.]
-We then conducted the test on the floor one more time.
+Then, we tested it on the floor as we didn't want it to fall down from the table.

 [insert random movement video]